 Throughout my consulting career I have noticed that people (myself included) often find eliciting requirements for a bespoke solution difficult.
 We struggle to align with the client, and also the developers, on what the requirements are and what the resulting solution will look like.
 It is difficult to know where, or how to start, the level of detail required, if everything has been captured, and how to write and communicate the requirements so that all project team members can understand etc. We can spend a lot of time on requirements gathering only to find out later in the project that they are not correct.
 We then proceed with change requests... it's horrible!
 Sound familiar?

-To overcome this challenge I have developed a framework for gathering requirements for bespoke Power Platform solutions, called the Power Definition Framework.
+To overcome this challenge I have developed a framework for gathering requirements for bespoke Power Platform solutions, called the Solution Mapping Framework.
 It breaks down the requirements definition process into manageable steps.
 Starting with a high-level overview and the progressively moving through the steps, each one building on the first with more detail.
 The aim of the framework is to quickly define requirements and get all project members aligned in order to get onto prototyping solutions as soon as possible.
 When it comes to bespoke solution, it doesn't matter how many questions we ask or how much analysis we do, people are normally not very good at telling us what they need.
 Its not until tangible prototypes are put into the hands of the end user that the real requirements and the intricacies come out.
 Be prepared to be flexible and iterate.

 Interviews and Observations